softwaremill/sttp/docs/backends/wrappers/slf4j.md

 Slf4jCurlBackend(delegateBackend)
 ```

 The logging backend logs `DEBUG`-level logs when a request is started, completes successfully, and `ERROR`-level logs when it results in an exception.
+Optionally and if possible, response and request bodies can be logged.

 The timing backend logs `INFO`-level logs when a request completes successfully or with an exception, together with the number of seconds and milliseconds that the request took.